 Deafening Silence from Medical Community

-Dr. Jeff Volek, a professor at the University of Connecticut, shares Gilson's frustration at the deafening silence from the medical community on the efficacy of low-carb diets for promoting optimal health and weight loss without targeted calorie restriction.
+Dr. Jeff Volek, a professor at Ohio State University, shares Gilson's frustration at the deafening silence from the medical community on the efficacy of low-carb diets for promoting optimal health and weight loss.

 Volek, a registered dietitian, told me low-carb diets like the ketogenic, Paleo and Atkins diets are effective for both elite endurance athletes and the average sedentary individual.